vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 `B` and `D` started 3 seconds after `A` and `C` started, and they started BEFORE `A` and `C` ended.
 This proves that everything was parallel; both the fixtures & their test cases.

-And now, i must explain the final "parallel mode": `ParallelScope.Self`.
+And now, i must explain the final "parallel mode": `ParallelScope.Self`

 ## Let the confusion begin!
 ParallelScope.All vs ParallelScope.Self
-Ok, so far we've gone through:
+So far we've gone through:

 * Parallel fixtures (`ParallelScope.Fixtures`)
 * Parallel testcases in a fixture (`ParallelScope.Children`)